anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 const echoAbi = config.echoAbi;
 const relayContractAddress = config.relayContractAddress;
 ```
-* userWallet: An ethers.js wallet created from the privKey, or the encryptedJsonFile command line args
+* userWallet: An ethers.js wallet created from the privKey, or the keyfile command line args
-* provider: An ethers.js provider for access to Ropsten JSON RPC.
+* provider: An ether.js provider for access to Ropsten JSON RPC.
 * apiUrl: The url of the any.sender API
 * receiptSignerAddress: When the any.sender API accepts a relay request, it signs the transaction with a known receipt signer.
 In the event that any.sender fails to send a transaction before a deadline the user can submit the relay transaction along with the receipt signer signature to the [Adjudicator contract](https://ropsten.etherscan.io/address/0xCe6d434782ADD5A20B825daAD84119a454ec6dC9#code), which will ensure the user receives compensation.
 You can read more about the guarantees offered by any.sender [here](../guarantees.md).
 * anySenderClient - a thin client for communicating with the any.sender API